Australian Bureau of Statistics

 The ability of ISPs to report volumes of data downloaded is variable.
 For example, there may be differences in reporting of billable vs free content, downloads and uploads may not always be separable and ISPs may use recording systems that are not extracting data download information on an equivalent basis.
 Data presented for this item should only be considered as an indicative measure of internet activity during the reference period and therefore should be used with caution.

-Content of the IAS has evolved continuously since the commencement of the survey in 2001, so data items are not always comparable over time.
+Content of the IAS has evolved since the commencement of the survey in 2001, and some data items are not always comparable over time.
 This has mainly been due to the take up of new technologies which previously did not exist, e.g. dial-up replaced by broadband, higher access speeds and the emergence of mobile wireless access technology.

 The number of ISPs reporting to the IAS does not necessarily equal the number of ISPs operating in Australia at the end of the reference period.
+This is partly due to IAS not collecting data from ISPs with less than 1,000 subscribers.
 Some ISPs have common ownership and as such provide data for all subsidiary ISPs on the one survey form.
 This should be taken into consideration when comparing the count of ISPs from the IAS to other data sources.

 The IAS covers the supply side of the internet market where the following ABS collections cover the demand side of the internet market and should not be directly compared:

 Active subscribers are defined as subscribers having accounts with ISPs who have accessed the internet or paid for access to the internet as at the end of the reference period.
 Counts of subscribers are not the same as counts of people/organisations with internet access because subscribers may have accounts with more than one ISP.
 Conversely, a single ISP subscriber account may provide internet access (or email addresses) for multiple people/organisations, for example universities.

 All available data from the IAS are released in web-based information and commentary, and datacubes on the ABS website.